Skip to main content

 2. If a summary of the bundle configuration is returned, then the validation succeeded.
 If any errors are returned, fix the errors, and then repeat this step.

-Step 5: Deploy the local project to the remote workspace
+Step 5: Deploy the bundle to the remote workspace

-In this step, you deploy the local notebook to your remote Databricks workspace and create the Databricks job within your workspace.
+Next, deploy the job to your remote Databricks workspace and verify the job within your workspace.

-1. From the bundle root, use the Databricks CLI to run the bundle deploy command as follows:
+1. From the bundle root, use the Databricks CLI to run the bundle deploy command:

-6. Click the Tasks tab.
-There should be one task: notebook_task.
+4. Click the Tasks tab.
+There should be one notebook_task.

 If you make any changes to your bundle after this step, you should repeat steps 4-5 to check whether your bundle configuration is still valid and then redeploy the project.

-In this step, you trigger a run of the Databricks job in your workspace from the command line.
+Now trigger a run of the job in your workspace from the command line.

-1. From the root directory, use the Databricks CLI to run the bundle run command, as follows, replacing <project-name> with the name of your project from Step 2:
+1. From the root directory, use the Databricks CLI to run the bundle run command:

 2. Copy the value of Run URL that appears in your terminal and paste this value into your web browser to open your Databricks workspace.
-See View and run a job created with a Databricks Asset Bundle
+See View and run a job created with Databricks Asset Bundles

 3. In your Databricks workspace, after the job task completes successfully and shows a green title bar, click the job task to see the results.